Calgary Queens Park

 Calgary Queens Park was a provincial electoral district in Calgary, Alberta, Canada, mandated to return a single member to the Legislative Assembly of Alberta using the first past the post method of voting from 1963 to 1971.

 History

 The riding was created from a slice of Calgary Bowness during the 1963 election.
 The riding disappeared when it was merged with Calgary North to create Calgary-McKnight during the 1971 election.

-The riding was a thin strip that ran north from Downtown to the north end city limits, and on the west side of Centre Street.
+The riding was a thin strip that ran north from Downtown Calgary to the north end city limits, and on the west side of Centre Street.